WHY SHOULD I FEED MY FUR KID BONE BROTH?

 Duck: Duck Feet, Organic Apple Cider Vinegar, Filtered Water

 Pork: Pork Marrow Bones, Parsley, Carrot, Organic Apple Cider Vinegar, Filtered Water

-Salmon: Salmon Head, Salmon Bones, Kombu, Dashi, Filtered Water
+Salmon: Salmon Head, Salmon Bones, Kombu, Bonito, Filtered Water

-Turkey Chicken: Turkey Carcass, Chicken Feet, Roasemary, Cranberry, Organic Apple Cider Vinegar, Filtered Water
+Turkey Chicken: Turkey Carcass, Chicken Feet, Rosemary, Cranberry, Organic Apple Cider Vinegar, Filtered Water

 As with feeding new food to your dog, we recommend trying a small amount of bone broth first to see how your dog reacts to the dosage.
 From here you can slowly increase the amount as they tolerate it.

 10kg dogs and less: 1 tablespoon a day